Sundanese Costume: The Unique Batik Clothes of Sundanese People

 Sundanese is a Southeast Asian ethnic group native to the western part of Indonesia's island of Java.
 They are Indonesia's second most populous ethnic group, with a total population of about 42 million.
 Sundanese refer to themselves as "Urang Sunda" (English: Sunda people) in their native language, Sundanese, whereas Indonesians use Orang Sunda or Suku Sunda.

 Sang Hyang Kersa, the supreme divine being in ancient Sundanese belief, created seven bataras (deities) in Sasaka Pusaka Buana (the Land of the Seven Bataras), according to this belief system (The Sacred Place on Earth).

-Archaeological evidence suggests that a Sundanese legend of Sangkuriang contains the memory of a prehistoric ancient lake in the Bandung basin highland, implying that Sundanese have lived in the region since the Mesolithic era, at least 20,000 years ago.
+Archaeological evidence suggests that a Sundanese legend of Sangkuriang contains the memory of a prehistoric ancient lake in the Bandung basin highland, implying that Sundanese has lived in the region since the Mesolithic era, at least 20,000 years ago.

-The wedding ceremony, which includes several intricate rituals such as naroskeun and neundeun omong, is an important part of a Sundanese family celebration (marriage proposal and agreement conducted by parents and family elders).
+The wedding ceremony, which includes several intricate rituals such as naroskeun and neundeun omong, is an integral part of a Sundanese family celebration (marriage proposal and agreement conducted by parents and family elders).
 Sundanese families commonly use traditional Islam-based rituals such as pengajian (Quran recitation) and providing berkat (rice box with side dishes) to commemorate the death of a loved one.